+A growing body of evidence has demonstrated the wider benefits, for older people, of engagement with active music making (for example, see Cohen et al., 2006; Creech et al., in press).
 However, the specific processes involved in fostering positive outcomes for participants have not been extensively researched.
 The overarching aim of the research that is reported here was to investigate the social, emotional and cognitive benefits of active participation in community music making amongst older people.
-The focus of this article is the use of time in community music-making activities for older people.
-An analysis of recorded observations of older people engaged in a range of musical activities is presented, with the objective of identifying facilitator strategies, organizational structure and interpersonal behaviours.
+The focus of this paper is the use of time in community music making activities for older people.
+An analysis of recorded observations of older people engaged in a range of musical activities is presented, with the objective of identifying facilitator strategies, organisational structure and interpersonal behaviours.